 Video added on Nov.
 2016

-In the absence of Canada’s help, a crucial Nazi victory at sea could have starved Great-Britain into capitulation.
-To commemorate Canada merchant navy’s valuable help, the Royal Canadian Mint has released the 2015 Canada’s Merchant Navy in the Battle of the Atlantic 2 oz.
+In the absence of Canada’s help, a crucial Nazi victory at sea could have starved Great Britain into capitulation.
+To commemorate the Canadian merchant navy’s valuable help, the Royal Canadian Mint has released the 2015 Canada’s Merchant Navy in the Battle of the Atlantic 2 oz.
 Fine Silver Coin.

 The HMCS Iroquois is seen arriving from behind to help the SS Duchess of York and save the remaining 628 survivors.
 The obverse is inscribed with 30 DOLLARS – the price of silver coin and 2015 CANADA with the historical effigy of King George V featured in the centre.
-The portrait of the King was originally designed by T. H. Paget.
-Each coin weighs a total of 62.67 grams and has a diameter of 54 millimeters.
+T. H. Paget originally designed the portrait of the King.
+Each coin weighs a total of 62.67 grams and has a diameter of 54 millimetres.